-Lately I have heard quite a few people inquire about Palo Santo and it’s ‘endangered’ status.
+Lately I have heard quite a few people inquire about palo santo smudge sticks and the ‘endangered’ status of the trees.

 There is a lot of misinformation on the internet, so I thought I would write this article to help end the confusion regarding palo santo wood.